leonardblier/alrao/docs/index.md

 \theta^{\text{cl}}_{N_{\text{cl}}})$$.
 The $a_{j}$ are the parameters
 of the model averaging, and are such that for all $j$,
 $0 \leq a_{j} \leq 1$, and $\sum_{j}a_{j} = 1$.
 These are not updated by
-gradient descent, but via a model averaging method from the literature (see below).
+gradient descent, but via the switch model averaging method (see below).

 ![Before Alrao](img/beforealrao.png){:height="45%" width="45%"}   ![With Alrao](img/newalrao.png){:height="45%" width="45%"}